YintongHuo/awesome-agent-trajectory/README.md

 ## Contacting

-For any enquiries, please contact Yintong Huo (ythuo@smu.edu.sg) or Minxing Wang (mx.wang.2026@phdcs.smu.edu.sg).
+For any enquiries, please contact Dr. Yintong Huo (ythuo@smu.edu.sg) or Minxing Wang (mx.wang.2026@phdcs.smu.edu.sg).
 We welcome any discussions and suggestions :)

 ## License